 Deutsche Börse to expand its e-commerce activities

-Frankfurt/Main and London, 28 June 2000 - Deutsche Börse and the derivatives arm of London based metal trading marketplace EMETRA that they will co-operate to set up a B2B Internet platform to trade non-ferrous metal derivatives.
+Frankfurt/Main and London, 28 June 2000 - Deutsche Börse and the derivatives arm of London based metal trading marketplace EMETRA today announced that they will co-operate to set up a B2B Internet platform to trade non-ferrous metal derivatives.
 The two partners said on ??? that they have signed a letter of intent on this matter.

-Under the terms of the agreement Deutsche Börse will hold a significant equity stake in EMETRA’s derivatives trading business for which Deutsche Borse will contribute the trading platform as well as contribute its market design know-how on a collaborative basis with EMETRA.
+Under the terms of the agreement Deutsche Börse will hold a significant equity stake in EMETRA's derivatives trading business.
+Deutsche Börse will contribute the trading platform to the business and will also utilise its extensive market design know-how to complement EMETRA's existing expertise.
 The new derivatives market is scheduled to go live on-line by the end of January 2001.
 It will be part of a worldwide integrated non-ferrous metals marketplace whose physical platform that is being provided by Breakaway Solutions / Rightworks.
 And The Physical Platform is expected to go live on-line by July 2000 offering the full range of non-ferrous metals physical products and related services.

 Peter Sellars, CEO of EMETRA, said: “We are delighted to announce this partnership with such a prestigious entity as Deutsche Börse.
 The market know-how that Deutsche Börse brings will be invaluable in developing our derivatives platform.
 The EMETRA physical platform is on schedule to go live next month and this partnership for a derivatives marketplace ensures that EMETRA will remain in the forefront of the e-commerce non-ferrous metals market.”